thounda/mars-dashboard/README.md

 **You can install them using the following command:**

-`yarn add immutable Express Body-parser Dotenv`
+`yarn add immutable express body-parser dotenv`

 or

-`npm install immutable Express Body-parser Dotenv`
+`npm install immutable express body-parser dotenv`

 After that run the command `yarn start` or `npm start` in your project's terminal (CLI).